C2C CTF Writeups

 - Goal: Escape the Jinja2 sandbox.

-Exploit: im construct malicious strings (like /fix help) piece-by-piece using the string representations of numpy objects (e.g., numpy.fix, numpy.typing) and concatenating them. then im execute the payload to read the flag.
+My exploitation strategy involved constructing malicious strings (like /fix help) piece-by-piece.
+I used the string representations of numpy objects (e.g., numpy.fix, numpy.typing) to get the characters I needed, and then concatenated them to execute a command that read the flag.

 # pwntool solving app.py simple